Samsung/tizen-docs/docs/application/dotnet/guides/system/attached-devices.md

 To monitor device changes, use event handlers registered to the following events:

--   `LevelChanged` and `PercentChanged` events in the [Tizen.System.Battery](https://samsung.github.io/TizenFX/latest/api/Tizen.System.Battery.html) class are called when the battery level and charge percentage change.
+-   `LevelChanged` and `PercentChanged` events in the [Tizen.System.Battery](/application/dotnet/api/TizenFX/latest/api/Tizen.System.Battery.html) class are called when the battery level and charge percentage change.
--   `ChargingStateChanged` event in the [Tizen.System.Battery](https://samsung.github.io/TizenFX/latest/api/Tizen.System.Battery.html) class is called when the charger is connected or disconnected.
+-   `ChargingStateChanged` event in the [Tizen.System.Battery](/application/dotnet/api/TizenFX/latest/api/Tizen.System.Battery.html) class is called when the charger is connected or disconnected.
--   `StateChanged` event in the [Tizen.System.Display](https://samsung.github.io/TizenFX/latest/api/Tizen.System.Display.html) class is called when the device display state changes.
+-   `StateChanged` event in the [Tizen.System.Display](/application/dotnet/api/TizenFX/latest/api/Tizen.System.Display.html) class is called when the device display state changes.
--   `BrightnessChanged` event in the [Tizen.System.Led](https://samsung.github.io/TizenFX/latest/api/Tizen.System.Led.html) class is called when LED brightness changes.
+-   `BrightnessChanged` event in the [Tizen.System.Led](/application/dotnet/api/TizenFX/latest/api/Tizen.System.Led.html) class is called when LED brightness changes.

 To manage device display status change events:

 1. Define an event handler:

-    ```
+    ```csharp
     public static void DisplayEventHandler()
     {
         EventHandler<DisplayStateChangedEventArgs> handler = null;